2023 X275 Drag Radial Rules: updated 01/06/2023

 X275 is a heads-up class designed for small tire, single power adder small block and big block engine combinations to compete on the eighth mile.
-Centrifugal Superchargers, Turbochargers and Nitrous Combinations are restricted to specific dimensions/sizes to ensure overall class parity.
-All entries have the option to run either a 275 drag radial tire or 28inch by 10.6inch bias slick on any type of rear suspension.
+Centrifugal Superchargers, Turbochargers and Nitrous Combinations are restricted to current specific dimensions/sizes to ensure overall class parity.
+All entries have the option to run either a 275 or 28 x 10 drag radial tire or 28-inch by 10.6-inch bias slick on any type of rear suspension.

-Note: This set of class rules is presented to all competitors under the assumption that any modifications not specifically written within these rules shall be deemed illegal, unless the competitor has the expressed written consent from the Event Tech Director.
+Note: This set of class rules is presented to all competitors under the assumption that any modifications not specifically written within these rules shall be deemed illegal, unless the competitor has the expressed written consent from the Event Director.
 All parts and assemblies subject to tech inspection.
+Rules can and will be adjusted for parity.
+There will be no new products allowed for the 2023 racing season.

-This class will be a 32 car field, heads-up – Pro Style Ladder on a .400 Pro Tree
+This class will be an All-run, heads-up – NHRA Pro Style Ladder on a .400 Pro Tree.
+All racing decisions will adhere to the Duck X Productions and Radial Outlaws Race procedures.

 ENGINE POWER ADDER BASE CID BASE WEIGHT